cjmatta/Spark-XML-Ingest/README.md

 ## Instructions

-Edit `src/main/resources/application.conf` to specify the start and end tags for the XML, which directory to watch, and which directory to write out to:
+Edit a copy of `src/main/resources/application.conf` to specify the start and end tags for the XML, which directory to watch, and which directory to write out to:
 ```
 xmlingest {
     watchdir="/tmp/in",